• Skip to primary navigation

 For me, one of the most fascinating disruptive opportunities for 3-D printing is in the world of food.
 NASA has been researching the use of 3-D printers for making customized foods for astronauts, especially for long-duration travel such as to Mars.
 [1] These 3-D food printers would be very similar to the concept of food replicators shown in the television series “Star Trek.”

 Yes, food printed to order is being developed now.
-By way of the patent alert software I have linked through my website, I saw a new filing for a 3-D cake printer just last week.
-Imagine, a cake (not just the message on top) printed to order.
+The patent alert software I have linked through my website showed me a new filing for a 3-D cake printer just last week.
+Imagine a cake (not just the message on top) printed to order.
 My diet will never be the same!

 Learn more about 3-D printing, including free patent updates.